justinhartman/lamp-ssl/README.md

 ## Acknowledgments

-Special thanks go out to the following projects who have helped in some way to make this project a reality.
+Special thanks go out to the following who have helped in some way to make this project a reality.

 - [Google Shell Style Guide][google]
 - [@thojansen/client-certificates][certs]